 - Set security on the instance

-- Run a specific script to deploy your cloud application on the new server
+- Run a specific script to deploy your application on the new server

 - Reconfigure your virtual network load balancer to add the new server

-By letting a cloud orchestration software take the lead, you’ll allow it to create, arrange, and coordinate automated tasks in your cloud infrastructure.
-This simplifies the process of automation dramatically, and ensures your IT team does not have to spend much time on the manual setup of several tasks.
+By letting an orchestration software take the lead, you’ll allow it to create, arrange, and coordinate automated tasks in your infrastructure.
+This simplifies the process of automation dramatically.
+It also ensures your IT team does not have to spend much time on the manual setup of several tasks.

-3. Cloud Orchestration Is Key to the Success of Any IT Project
+3. Orchestration Is Key to the Success of Any IT Project

-Adding cloud orchestration to your infrastructure guarantees you get an agile environment.
+Adding orchestration to your infrastructure guarantees you get an agile environment.
 But that’s not all.

 For DevOps , it is key to successfully shortening time-to-market for applications.
 It will ease the coordination between developers and infrastructure engineers.
-When a new infrastructure is required for a lab, staging or production environment, there’s no need to wait long days or weeks to get it ready.
+For a new lab, staging or production environment, there’s no need to wait long days or weeks to get it ready.
 In a few clicks, any developer with the right accesses can deploy virtual servers or containers.
-Cloud orchestration brings continuous integration and continuous delivery (CI/CD) into reality.
+Orchestration brings continuous integration and continuous delivery (CI/CD) into reality.

-Finally, a cloud orchestration tool does not stop at just managing workflows of tasks.
+Finally, an orchestration tool does not stop at just managing workflows of tasks.
 It will optimize them for best performance, less coding errors and best resource utilization.

-4. You Don’t Need to Pay Extras for a Great Cloud Orchestration Tool
+4. You Don’t Need to Pay Extras for a Great Edge and Cloud Orchestration Tool

 It doesn’t need to be like that.
-With a solid product like Ormuco Stack, the cloud orchestration functionality comes native into your cloud management platform.
+With a solid product like Ormuco, the edge or cloud orchestration functionality comes native into your infrastructure management platform.
 It is included from the first day the software is deployed on your infrastructure.
 No extra license, no hidden fees.

 Why did we choose to do it that way?
 It’s because we believe giving every customer the right tools to grow will make us more successful.
 It’s that simple.

 Is our product less reliable?
 No, it is not.
-Ormuco Stack is a trusted platform that uses the best of artificial intelligence and machine learning technology to amplify automation.
-Ormuco Stack is built on the most recent and stable release of the cutting-edge OpenStack platform (Pike), which ensures maximum performance, efficiency, and flexibility.
-Telcos and service providers worldwide are using our solution to deliver great cloud services.
+Ormuco is a trusted platform that uses the best of artificial intelligence and machine learning technology to amplify automation.
+Ormuco is built on the most recent and stable releases of open source technology.
+This ensures maximum performance, efficiency, and flexibility.
+Telcos and service providers worldwide are using our solution to deliver great cloud and edge services.

-If you’re looking for an all-in-one, cloud-based platform that can handle virtual machines, containers like Kubernetes, multiple private and public clouds, hybrid cloud installations, edge computing deployments, and more, Ormuco Stack is the perfect solution for you.
+If you’re looking for an all-in-one platform for multiple-site deployments, edge nodes, any clouds, and more, Ormuco is the perfect solution for you.